LxYuan0420/lxyuan0420.github.io/_posts/2023-04-04-til-vim-retab.md

 and finally write them into a Python script using the Jupyter magic command:
 `%%writefile -a my_func.py.`

+Image for reference, image credit to [here](https://precision.heart.org/jupyter_notebooks/about):
+{% include image.html path="documentation/magic-writefile-command.png" path-detail="documentation/magic-writefile-command.png" alt="Sample image demostrate writefile command" %}

-It works pretty well most of the time; however, sometimes I would encounter the error `TabError: inconsistent use of tabs and spaces in indentation`.
+It works pretty well most of the time; however, sometimes I would encounter error `TabError: inconsistent use of tabs and spaces in indentation`.
 If it's just a small function, I would fix it by rewriting the function.
-But if today this error came up again and it occured in multiple functions, I decided to Google it (couldn't find a good answer from ChatGPT :sleepy:) and finally found this nice command in Vim: `:retab` to fix the indentation error in my code.
+But today this error came up again and it occured in multiple functions, I decided to Google it (couldn't find a good answer from ChatGPT :sleepy:) and finally found this nice command in Vim: `:retab` to fix the indentation error in my code.